chr15m/nostr-relay-research/XX.md

 ## Abstract

 This NIP defines a distributed hash table (DHT) protocol for Nostr relays to enable decentralized relay discovery.
-The protocol allows clients to deterministically locate relay lists for any npub without requiring shared relays, solving the relay discovery problem in a decentralized manner.
+The protocol allows clients to deterministically locate relay list events for any participating npub without requiring shared relays, making relay discovery more decentralized.
+The core event type considered is NIP-65 relay lists, but the protocol supports decentralized storage and lookup of arbitrary events and can be extended to e.g. profiles or any other event type at the discretion of clients.

 ## Motivation

 Currently, clients can only discover relay lists for npubs they encounter through shared relays.
 If two users do not share any common relays, they cannot discover each other's relay preferences as defined in [NIP-65](65.md).
-This creates network fragmentation and limits discoverability.
+This limits discoverability and reduces decentralization and censorship resistance.

+Current methods for disseminating the relay list for an npub include:

+- [NIP-01](01.md) where events can contains a relay hint.
+- [NIP-65](65.md) which says clients "SHOULD spread an author's kind:10002 event to as many relays as viable".
+- [NIP-05](05.md) DNS based identifiers using a web lookup to `/.well-known/nostr.json`.
+- [NIP-19](19.md) nprofiles which can bundle the user's relays.
+- [NIP-02](02.md) follow lists where each user can have a recommended relay URL.
+- [NIP-51](51.md)/[NIP-17](17.md) DMs where users can publish relay lists where they receive DMs.
+- [NIP-57](57.md) zaps which include relay hints for receiving zaps.

+All of these methods suffer a chicken and egg problem where the client has to connect to a relay where the relay list has already been published to discover the relay list for an npub.

-A DHT-based approach provides a deterministic, decentralized method for clients to store and retrieve relay lists for any npub, enabling global discoverability without centralized infrastructure.
+A DHT-based approach provides a deterministic, decentralized method for clients to store and retrieve relay lists for npubs without prior knowledge of any preferred relay, enabling global discoverability without centralized infrastructure.

 ## Overview

-This protocol adapts the BitTorrent Mainline DHT (BEP-5) for Nostr relays, using WebSocket connections and Nostr-style JSON messages instead of UDP and bencode.
-Relays act as DHT nodes, maintaining routing tables and responding to lookup queries.
+This Kademlia based protocol is inspired by the BitTorrent Mainline DHT (BEP-5), adapted for Nostr relays using WebSocket connections and Nostr-style JSON messages instead of UDP and bencode.
+Each relay acts as a DHT node, maintaining a routing table and responding to lookup queries.

-The key insight is that relay URLs serve as both node identifiers (when hashed) and storage locations.
-Events are stored on relays whose hashed URLs are "closest" to the target key in the DHT keyspace.
+Relay URLs serve as both node identifiers (when hashed) and storage buckets via the normal Nostr websocket protocol.
+Events are stored on relays whose hashed URLs are "closest" to the target ID (hashed npub) key in the DHT keyspace.

 ### Key-Value Mapping

-- **Keys**: SHA-256 hashes of npubs for which relay information is being stored
+- **Keys**: SHA-256 hashes of 1. relay (DHT node) URLs 2. npubs for which relay information is being stored.
-- **Values**: Nostr events (primarily [NIP-65](65.md) relay lists) published to the closest relays
+- **Values**: Nostr events (primarily [NIP-65](65.md) relay lists) published to the closest relays.

 ### Client Workflow

-1. **Publishing**: A client hashes its npub, performs a `FIND_NODE` lookup to find relays closest to that hash, then publishes its [NIP-65](65.md) relay list to those relays
+1. **Publishing**: A client hashes its npub, performs a recursive `FIND_RELAY` lookup to find relays closest to that hash, then publishes its [NIP-65](65.md) relay list (or any other event) to those relays.
-2. **Discovery**: A client hashes a target npub, performs a `FIND_NODE` lookup to find the closest relays, then queries those relays for the target's relay list
+2. **Discovery**: A client hashes a target npub, performs a recursive `FIND_RELAY` lookup to find the closest relays, then queries those relays for the target's relay list (or any other event).

 ## Protocol Specification

 ### Node Identity

 Each relay in the DHT is identified by:

-- **URL**: The relay's `wss://` WebSocket URL
+- **URL**: The relay's `wss://` WebSocket URL.
-- **Node ID**: SHA-256 hash of the relay's URL
+- **Node ID**: SHA-256 hash of the relay's URL.
-- **Distance Metric**: XOR distance between Node IDs, interpreted as unsigned integers
+- **Distance Metric**: XOR distance between Node IDs, interpreted as unsigned integers.

 ```
 NodeID = SHA256(RELAY_URL)